AikidoSec/firewall-node/docs/cloud-functions.md

 # Google Cloud Functions

-If you're the `@google-cloud/functions-framework` package, your cloud function will be protected by Aikido runtime automatically:
+If you're using the `@google-cloud/functions-framework` package to register your handlers, your cloud function will be protected by Aikido runtime automatically:

 ```js
 const { protect } = require("@aikidosec/runtime");